Need the time? - Now you can hear the correct time from a bygone era!

 A project was conceived in 2000 to recreate, in solid-state form, the old speaking clock with the authentic voice of Pat Simmons.
 Over 60 members of the Telecommunications Heritage Group subscribed to designing and assembling circuit boards for an electronic speaking clock.
 All stocks of the TIM 2000 project parts were sold out a long time ago.
 So listening to this speaking clock on 020 3598 2801 is your best way of hearing the time now.

-Details of the original project are here
+Details of the original project seem to have disappeared at the moment!

 Sam Hallas' information about the project is here